 Get Your Credentials in Order

 Areas that have been devastated by a hurricane become a prime opportunity to gain new business.
 If you are traveling within your own state or another to perform work in the aftermath of a hurricane, review the licensing laws and consumer protection laws of that state.
 You want to protect yourself from discrepancies and legal issues regarding licensing, lien or bond claims, and contract agreements.
 Hurricane disaster response contracting information can be found on FEMA’s website.
 Consumers have laws on their side, but you need legal counsel advocating for your rights.
-Our Tampa construction lawyers are here to help.
+Our Charlotte construction lawyers are here to help.

 Following a storm, parties may find themselves answering the question of whether or not the storm caused the damage or loss to a structure.
 Or, they may have to determine whether the condition existed during or before construction which could mean the damage could be the result of a design or construction related defect.
 Parties will then have to determine who’s responsible for the damage if an adjuster were to attribute the problem to a defect in the building.
 This also rings true for any hazards or contamination that may surface following the storm.
 Does your contract identify who bears the risk for or will insurance cover the costs and remediation?